Rays' top 5 Winter Meetings transactions

 This browser does not support the video element.

-5) Rays answer back with Joey Wendle
+5. Rays answer back with Joey Wendle

 Honorable mention

 The Rays pulled off a somewhat under-the-radar trade with the Braves in 2009, landing Rafael Soriano for Jesse Chavez.
-That move proved to be a big one as Soriano led the AL in saves the following season with 45. … Yandy Díaz and his biceps were acquired during the ‘18 Winter Meetings in a three-team deal with the Tribe and the Mariners.
+That move proved to be a big one as Soriano led the AL in saves the following season with 45. … Yandy Díaz and his biceps were acquired during the ‘18 Winter Meetings in a three-team deal with Cleveland and Seattle.
 Jake Bauers was the notable Tampa Bay prospect sent over to Cleveland. … During the ‘04 Meetings in Anaheim, the Rays traded Chad Gaudin to the Blue Jays in exchange for a player named Kevin Cash, who played just 13 games with the Rays and finished his career with a -3.1 bWAR.
 At least he’s one of the best at his current gig.